tanto2412/testReadTheDocs/docs/source/main_features.rst

 Automatic BGP Rules
 -------------------
-This feature allows users to define a threshold that will automatically push BGP configurations if the threshold is triggered.
+This feature allows users to define a threshold that will automatically push BGP configurations (active rule) if the threshold is triggered.

+Terms:
+  - Thresholds: A threshold is a set of defined filters and limit to monitor the traffic, and if the traffic is above the limit, it will trigger a static action assigned to the threshold.
+  - Static Actions: A static action is a simplified BGP rules to be executed when a threshold limit is triggered.
+  - Active Rules: A set of BGP rules as a result of threshold triggered a static action.

 There are two kinds of thresholds:
   - Connection Limit threshold
       A connection limit threshold will monitor a specific destination IP address, source ports, and destination ports traffic.
   - Packet Limit threshold
       A packet limit threshold will monitor a specific destination IP address and packet length traffic.

 Step-by-step instructions:
   1. Log in to your account.